tymyrddin/blue/source/docs/dev/devsecops/cicd/next.md

 # Multi-cloud & on-prem CI/CD deployment how-to

-A guide for deploying secure Dockerized apps on AWS, Azure, GCP, and on-prem (Hetzner)
+A guide for deploying secure Dockerised apps on AWS, Azure, GCP, and on-prem (Hetzner)

 This guide references the complete code examples provided earlier and explains where to implement each component across the four environments.